-Third parties with which we do business may also be sources of cybersecurity or other technological risk.
-We outsource certain functions and these relationships allow for the storage and processing of our information, as well as client, counterparty, employee, and borrower information.
-While we engage in actions to reduce our exposure resulting from outsourcing, ongoing threats may result in unauthorized access, loss, exposure, destruction, or other cybersecurity incident that affects our data, resulting in increased costs and other consequences as described above.
+Third parties with which we do business may also be sources of cybersecurity or other technological risks.
+We outsource certain functions and these relationships allow for the storage and processing of our information, as well as counterparty, employee, and borrower information.
+Cybersecurity failures or breaches by our investment adviser and other service providers (including, but not limited to, accountants, custodians, transfer agents and administrators), and the issuers of securities in which we invest, also have the ability to cause disruptions and impact business operations, potentially resulting in financial losses, interference with our ability to calculate its NAV, impediments to trading, the inability of our stockholders to transact business, violations of applicable privacy and other laws, regulatory fines, penalties, reputation damages, reimbursement of other compensation costs, or additional compliance costs.
+While we engage in actions to reduce our exposure resulting from outsourcing, ongoing threats may result in unauthorized access, loss, exposure or destruction of data, or other cybersecurity incidents with increased costs and other consequences, including those as described above.
+In addition, substantial costs may be incurred in order to prevent any cyber incidents in the future.